AnonymousUserII/dqubr-project/README.md

 - Timer to simulate a two-handed timer + time history

 ## Keyboard Controls
-Cube turning is processed in SiGN notation.
+In standard keybinds, the input is SiGN notation.
 Use SHIFT for prime variant.

+For the alternative keybinds, a layout reflective of cube turning is provided.

+A keyboard map is shown.

 |  Feature | Key(s) |
 |---------:|:-------|